University of Georgia logo.

 The Okefenokee Swamp

-The Okefenokee Swamp, located in southeastern Georgia, USA, is the largest blackwater wetland ecosystem in North America, and the least disturbed freshwater ecosystem on the Atlantic Coastal Plain.
+The Okefenokee Swamp, located in southeastern Georgia, is the largest blackwater wetland ecosystem in North America, and the least disturbed freshwater ecosystem on the Atlantic Coastal Plain.
 It is astoundingly beautiful, with moss-covered cypress trees standing above flowering plants floating on tea-colored blackwaters.
-Okefenokee is believed to be a Creek Indian word meaning “trembling earth” as some of the “land” in the swamp is really partially buoyant peat deposits that move and shake when walked upon or when the wind blows on the vegetation and trees.
+Okefenokee is believed to be a Creek Indian word meaning “trembling earth” as some of the “land” in the swamp is really partially buoyant peat deposits that move and shake when walked on or when the wind blows on the vegetation and trees.
 The swamp covers approximately 165,000 hectares or about 640 square miles.
+The boundary expanded in January 2025, with the acquisition of another 22,000 acres, including land held by a variety of owners within a 1-mile fuel reduction zone adjacent to the refuge.

 Most of the swamp, 93%, is protected within the Okefenokee National Wildlife Refuge (ONWR).
 A National Wildlife Refuge is like a National Park for plants and animals: humans are welcome as visitors, but the management emphasis is on maintaining high quality habitats and conducting ecosystem research.
 Refuge lands include terrestrial forest lands on the swamp perimeter, and here the Refuge is restoring and managing the native longleaf pine ecosystem.